-US buys more monkeypox vaccine as global case count grows
+U.S. buys more monkeypox vaccine as global case count grows

-NEW YORK (AP) — The U.S. government is buying more monkeypox vaccine as a surprising international outbreak continues to grow, health officials said Friday.
+NEW YORK — The U.S. government is buying more monkeypox vaccine as a surprising international outbreak continues to grow, health officials said Friday.

 As of Friday, the U.S. had identified 45 cases in 15 states and the District of Columbia.
 More than 1,300 cases have been found in about 30 other countries outside the areas of Africa where the virus is endemic.